-These past two years since I’ve been home from my mission have been a lot harder than I expected.
+These past two years since I’ve been home from South Carolina have been a lot harder than I expected.
 I’ve had to face a lot of new things with my mental health, and instead of ignoring them this time; I have actually been facing it.
-And with facing it my OCD has been way rad and my obsessive thoughts/ED have been perfectly obsessive.
+And with facing it my OCD has been way rad and my obsessive thoughts/eating disorder have been perfectly obsessive.
 My anxiety attacks have become even more frequent to let me know that they’re here to give me fantaaaaaaastic company and that despair feeling which so easily comes into play during this time sometimes takes residence BUT hurting is healing.
 Hope is there and I have come to learn even more that there is purpose in suffering.

 I have come to realize that even when the lights go out, that doesn’t mean that hope isn’t there and that they won’t come on again.
 It also doesn’t mean that my value and purpose all of a sudden goes out the door.
-I know God is there in the light and the dark.
+I know God/hope is there in the light and the dark.
 I know this because I have experienced it throughout my whole entire life.
 My values of spirituality, love, empathy, fairness, service, etc. were developed in the “refiners fire” of these experiences and will stay with me even in the dark.
-These experiences that have shaped and cultivated my life have helped me realize and guide my choices in a way where I have come to know who I am and have gained the trust that God is guiding it.
+These experiences that have shaped and cultivated my life have helped me realize and guide my choices in a way where I have come to know who I am and have gained the trust that God/higher power is guiding it.
 These times have shown me that light will always come.
-Christ is always there.
 That throughout life, there have to be challenges and difficulties or else how would we grow and progress?
 It is way easier to be hopeless than it is to have hope, but cultivating that hope in the dark is well worth it.